 In addition, the Seminary may be legally liable if a person with supervisory responsibility knows or should have known about the sexual harassment and fails to take any action to stop it.
 Seminary procedures do not require a grievant to file a formal complaint in order to trigger the Seminary's responsibility to take some kind of action.
-Seminary supervisors, administrators, and faculty must report immediately any and all incidents or complaints of sexual harassment to an administrative officer or to the Office of General Council, even if such complaints or incidents have been resolved within the department.
-Seminary employees are encouraged to report immediately any and all incidents of sexual harassment to an administrative officer or to the Office of General Council.
+Seminary supervisors, administrators, and faculty must report immediately any and all incidents or complaints of sexual harassment to the Title IX Coordinator, even if such complaints or incidents have been resolved within the department.
+Seminary employees are encouraged to report immediately any and all incidents to a supervisor, an administrative officer or to the Title IX Coordinator.